lance-gg/lance/docs/spaceships.md

 It is good programming practice to implement your code using event handlers, so that it is clear what each chunk of logic is handling.

-The full list of events is available in the [API GameEngine reference](http://docs.lance.gg/develop/GameEngine.html), so we will only list the most important events here.
+The full list of events is available in the [API GameEngine reference]{@link GameEngine}, so we will only list the most important events here.

 * `preStep` and `postStep` - emitted by game engine, just before and just after step execution.
 The event handlers receive the step number and whether or not this step is a reenactment.